MattPieti/MattPieti.github.io/_projects/3accelerometer/index.md

 ---
 layout: post
 title: Undergraduate Research - Accelerometers & Activity Recognition
 description: Implemented an MMA8452Q three-axis accelerometer on an Arduino UNO to measure user movement, resulting in the development of a prototype activity recognition algorithm.
-Invited to role due to strong academic achievement.
+Invited to role due to strong academic performance.
 Worked collaboratively with a peer and presented results.
 skills:
   - Arduino
   - PCB